 Solvent Based Paver Sealers

 Traditionally, these are the most popular and have been around for the longest time.
 These paver sealers are typically high in acrylic solids and will darken the surface.
 Available in Matte, Semi-Gloss, and High Gloss shines.
 Due to changes in state’s VOC laws, solvent based sealers may not be available locally but rather purchased online.

 Crystal clear in liquid form.
 Popular solvents are Xylene, Toulene, and other Aromatic Solvents.

 Pros: Last about 2+ years.
 Darken the color more so than water based sealers.
 Add a higher level of gloss if desired.
 Typically only one coat is needed.
-Higher level of protection against UV degradation and fading.
+A higher level of protection against UV degradation and fading.
 Better for vehicle traffic.

 Cons: May need to be rolled on as many cannot be sprayed (too thick).
 Will not solidify joint sand as well as a water based version.
 Square footage is less, typically about 100-125 sq. feet per gallon.